 - That’s it, here is the final output of FCFF for the total time period with the DCF formula.

-Read More: How to Calculate Present Value of Future Cash Flows in Excel
+Read More: How to Calculate Payback Period in Excel

-2. Calculate Free Cashflow to Equity (FCFE) Using Discounted Cash Flow Formula in Excel
+2. Calculating Free Cashflow to Equity (FCFE) Using Discounted Cash Flow Formula in Excel

 In this section, we will calculate the free cashflow to equity (FCFE) with the discounted cash flow (DCF) formula.
 Here, we will work on the same dataset as above.
 Let’s see the process below: